eezstreet/SWATEliteForce/README.md

   * SWAT will no longer try to shoot through civilians or players when attacking their target.
   * SWAT will reload their weapons when ordered to fall in.
   * SWAT do not become distracted by suspects/civilians when they are following you or going to a specific destination (with MOVE TO).
 They will shout at them (and/or attack), but continue moving.
+  * SWAT will shoot beanbags and pepperballs at fleeing suspects (when following a FALL IN or MOVE TO command) intelligently, keeping in mind not to spam beanbags and kill people.
+SWAT can now use pepperballs and beanbags as proper weapons in general.
   * SWAT will listen to and respond to sounds even when they have an enemy, so they have better situational awareness.
   * SWAT clears rooms quicker and drops a lightstick after clearing.
   * SWAT now turns at the same rate that suspects do (which is faster) and have higher field of vision.